GitGuild/TeleMinx/charter.md

 *The Developer* is responsible for creating and maintaining the TeleMinx smart contract, website, and ICO portal.

-*The Marketer* creates the TeleMinx brand, create branded content, and manage advertising and social media campaigns.
+*The Marketer* creates the TeleMinx brand, branded content, and manages advertising and social media campaigns.

 *A Borrower* application to the network must include specific terms like interest rates and settlement details.